 In 1971 Hazel was formally contracted to the Library to do 60 interviews a year.
 This she carried out so conscientiously that in 1984 when she died suddenly of a heart attack, she had recorded just over 1300 interviews.
 These have been listed and described in a special catalogue published by the National Library in 1989.
 All of her interviews are fully transcribed.

 The Hazel de Berg Award is for excellence in oral history.
 Excellence is what she strived for.
 She was always interested in the process of interviewing and when asked many times which was her best interview she always replied ‘the next one’.
 That tells us a great deal about the woman and in addition encourages us all to keep on trying!

-Hazel’s family has donated the beautiful glass sculpture which has now been awarded to eight recipients over the period 2006 to 2019.
+Hazel’s family has donated the beautiful glass sculpture which has been awarded to recipients since the first award in 2006.
 Just as Hazel de Berg’s oral history collection is for all time so the presentation to the successful recipient will continue to be a feature of the national biennial conferences.